nabin01/nbook/Virtualization/VirtualBox/VB_02_Basic_Features_of_VirtualBox.md

----
-layout: post
-title: "Virtualbox: Introduction to basic features"
+# Virtualbox: Introduction to basic features
-date: 2022-05-26 22:49:11 +0545
-categories: virtualization
----

 Understanding the features of virtualbox will help you manage your guest OS efficiently according to your use-case and will make troubleshooting a lot easier.
 Here are some of the features that you will want to know before you become a power user of VirtualBox.

 Note that this does not cover all the features but only those that the users need to interact with.
 Everything else will work out of the box as they are and should not be changed unless you know what you are doing.

-### System configuration and display
+## System configuration and display

 The first process of building a computer is to set up the motherboard.
 In virtual machines, all that's need to be done is to allocate processor and primary memory (RAM) that your virtual machine will use.